zcash/zcash/README.md

 ### Windows
 There are two proven ways to build Zclassic for Windows:

-* On Linux using [Mingw-w64](https://mingw-w64.org/doku.php) cross compiler tool chain.
+* On Linux using [MinGW-w64](https://mingw-w64.org/doku.php) cross compiler tool chain.
 Ubuntu 16.04 Xenial is proven to work and the instructions is for such release.
-* On Windows 10 (64-bit version) using [Windows Subsystem for Linux (WSL)](https://msdn.microsoft.com/commandline/wsl/about) and Mingw-w64 cross compiler tool chain.
+* On Windows 10 (64-bit version) using [Windows Subsystem for Linux (WSL)](https://msdn.microsoft.com/commandline/wsl/about) and the MinGW-w64 cross-compiler toolchain.

 With Windows 10, Microsoft released a feature called WSL.
-It basically allows you to run a bash shell directly on Windows in an ubuntu environment.
+It basically allows you to run a bash shell directly on Windows in an Ubuntu environment.
 WSL can be installed with other Linux variants, but as mentioned before, the distro proven to work is Ubuntu.
-Follow this [link](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide) for installing WSL first
+Follow [this link](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide) to install WSL (recommended method).

 ### Building for Windows 64-Bit
 1. Get the usual dependencies: